 Is the UK AI regulatory framework diverging from the EU AI Act?

 Yes, materially.
-The EU framework is horizontal, mandatory, and uniform across sectors.
-The UK framework is sector-specific and principles-based.
+The EU framework is horizontal, mandatory and uniform across sectors.
+The UK framework is sector-specific and rests on instruments that predate AI.
 Cross-border operators need to map and satisfy each regime independently.
 EU AI Act documentation does not automatically satisfy FCA or ICO expectations without adaptation.

 References